Kudaes/Eclipse/README.md

 # Examples
 ## Hijack AC of a new process

 This first example is meant to give some guidelines on how to use AC hijack to load and run your DLL in a trusted process.
-In this case, `rdpclip.exe` will be the selected process, although this methodology can be applied to almost any other process.
+In this case, `rdpclip.exe` (Windows 10 workstation) will be the selected process, although this methodology can be applied to almost any other process.
 First, we need to find a DLL that will be loaded by the process in a regular execution.
 For this, we can use [PE-bear](https://github.com/hasherezade/pe-bear) to inspect the IAT of the binary.

 ![rdpclip.exe IAT.](/images/pebear.PNG "rdpclip.exe IAT.")